Hunting Primordial Black Hole Dark Matter in Lyman-$\alpha$ Forest: Energy injection by evaporating PBH DM

 The rate of deposited energy into the IGM is related to the rate of energy injected from Hawking evaporation by\,\cite{Liu:2018uzy}

 where $dV$ is the volume element and $f_c(z)$ is the deposition efficiency into channel $c$ at a given redshift $z$\,\cite{PhysRevD.94.063507,PhysRevD.95.023010,Slatyer:2015kla}, respectively.
 The relevant channels are hydrogen ionization ($f_{ion}$), helium ionization ($f_{He}$), hydrogen excitation ($f_{exc}$), and heating of IGM ($f_{heat}$).
-The $f_c(z)$s have been computed in refs.\,\cite{PhysRevD.94.063507,PhysRevD.95.023010,Slatyer:2015kla} and have been implemented in {\tt DarkHistory}\,\cite{Liu:2019bbm, Liu:2020wqz, Liu:2023fgu,Liu:2023nct,Qin:2023kkk,Sun:2023acy,Xu:2024vdn}.
-In our work we have used {\tt DarkHistory} to calculate the evolution of IGM temperature and ionization in presence of evaporating PBHs.
+The $f_c(z)$'s have been computed in refs.\,\cite{PhysRevD.94.063507,PhysRevD.95.023010,Slatyer:2015kla} and have been implemented in the publicly available code {\tt DarkHistory}\,\cite{Liu:2019bbm, Liu:2020wqz, Liu:2023fgu,Liu:2023nct,Qin:2023kkk,Sun:2023acy,Xu:2024vdn}.
+In our work we have used {\tt DarkHistory} to calculate the evolution of IGM temperature and ionization in presence of evaporating PBHs. {\tt Darkhistory} enables us to calculate the the modified thermal and ionization state of the IGM self-consistently.
+What this means is that the effect of a modified ionization history at any redshift $z$ due to evaporating PBHs affects the heat deposition rates into the IGM also, and vice-versa.
+We have computed both the modified ionization history and the temperature history fully taking into account each other's evolution (called backreaction in \cite{Liu:2020wqz}.)

 We can write the energy deposited per unit volume per unit time from a PBH of mass $M_{\rm PBH}$, as,

 with

 and \\